Tight lower bounds on the time it takes to generate a geometric phase: A Margolus-Levitin type estimate

 A quantum mechanical system with a time-independent Hamiltonian that returns to its original state at some point has periodic dynamics.
-The previous section shows that every qubit system with a time-independent Hamiltonian is periodic, with a period given by the equal quotients on the right-hand side of \eqref{MLQSL}.
+Section \ref{ML tightness} shows that every qubit system with a time-independent Hamiltonian is periodic, with a period given by the equal quotients on the right-hand side of \eqref{MLQSL}.
 In this section, we show that the corresponding statement does not hold in higher dimensions.
-More precisely, we show that \eqref{MLQSL} may or may not be the period of a qutrit system with all three energy levels occupied.
+More precisely, we show that \eqref{MLQSL} may but need not be the period of a qutrit system with all three energy levels occupied.
 Furthermore, we show that if the right-hand side of \eqref{MLQSL} is the period of the qutrit, then either of the quotients can be greater than the other.
-That \eqref{MLQSL} can be saturated by a system with an effective dimension greater than two contrasts with the case of the Margolus-Levitin quantum speed limit \cite{HoSo2023a}.
+That the Margolus-Levitin type bound \eqref{MLQSL} can be saturated by a system with an effective dimension greater than two contrasts with the case of the Margolus-Levitin quantum speed limit that can only be saturated with effective qubits \cite{HoSo2023a}.